jzumbrun/boxless/README.md

 ```

 ## Server defined queries
-Each query is given a name, an SQL statement, an access list, and an inbound schema.
+Each query is given a name, an SQL statement, an access list, inbound and outbout schemas.

 Name: Name should reflect the resource and action.
 This is only a convention.
 But it must be unique.
 statement: The statement is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections.